 Another example comes from the U.S. health care system where AI is deployed to guide healthcare decisions.
 A study found that a widely used algorithm discriminated against black people by estimating the level of care that is needed based on health costs.
 Due to the fact that more money is spent on white patients, the algorithm concluded that black patients are healthier and don’t require the same amount of extra care.

 Avoiding Artificial Intelligence Won’t Eliminate Discrimination

 Human bias in historical data is an issue that needs to be addressed when developing AI algorithms.
 But it also makes apparent that simply refraining from applying AI in our day-to-day lives wouldn’t solve our society’s problem of discrimination and unfair treatment of minorities.
 Long before AI found its way into today’s economy, researchers documented cases of injustices due to race, gender, or sexual orientation.
 From hiring managers, that invited people with white- instead of black-sounding names 50% more often to a job interview.
-To women, who in general are 47% more likely to suffer from a serious injury and 17% more likely to die in a car accident, because seatbelts and other safety features in cars were designed based on crash dummies with male physiques.
+To women, who in general are 47% more likely to suffer from a serious injury and 17% more likely to die in a car accident, because seatbelts and other safety features in cars were designed based on crash test dummies with male physiques.

 In fact, quite the opposite might be true: As AI algorithms require us to be completely clear and to precisely define which outcomes we would consider fair and ethically acceptable, there might be the inherent potential that this new technology will enable us to better mitigate bias in our society.
 This rationale is also shared by Sendhil Mullainathan, Professor at the University of Chicago, who authored several studies on bias (in people and in AI).
 In a recent New York Times article he stated that: